vinodMS/databees-mobile/README.md

 Download the file to your desktop and change the path of keystore by going to `ADT --> Andrioid --> Build --> Change Custom debug keystore`

+The remote database for the android application could be found in the root folder `databees.sql` Import this file through phpmyadmin to create the database.

 Dependencies
 ----------